farishod/student/projects/PIDControllerTuningUsingEvolutionStrategy/ReadMe.txt

     Subject: PID Controller Tuning Using Evolution Strategy ES (mi, lambda)

 Application was created to find optimal configuration of the PID controller using evaluation strategy ES (mi, lambda).
-This  strategy  selects  the  best children  (mi is  count  of  children) and  use  them  in  next  generation  of algorithm.
+This strategy selects the best children (mi is number of children) and use them in next generation of algorithm.
 The best potential solution will be selected from the set of the lambda units.
 It is clear that 1<=mi<=lambda.
-The parameters in first iteration are  tuned  by Ziegler - Nichols  method (for  system  greater  than two), four Chien-Hrones-Reswick  autotuning  methods  (two  for  stability  and  two  for accompanying regulation, both for system  with order greater than one), and for simple  systems  (order  one)  using  random  numbers  for  parameters of first iteration.
+The parameters in first iteration are tuned by Ziegler - Nichols method (for second order system and above), four Chien-Hrones-Reswick autotuning methods (two for stability and two for accompanying regulation, both groups for system with order greater than one), and for simple systems (first order system) using random numbers for parameters of first iteration.

 Sarajevo, 28.01.2010.
 Creator: Faris Hodzic